 - Works out at around 11 cents per day over 3 years

-- Convenience of brush head deliver
+- The convenience of brush head delivery

 With any brush we review here at Electric Teeth, we like to test it properly and look for areas of weakness or find possible issues that may affect the long term reliability of a brush.